Diploma: United States

+Meanwhile, at Columbia University, undergraduate degrees from Columbia College, Barnard College and the School of General Studies are written in Latin, while those from the School of Engineering & Applied Sciences are written in English; all graduate degrees conferred by Columbia are also written in English, except those issued by Columbia Law School.
+There was previous long-standing protests by students of the School of General Studies and the General Studies Student Council, who advocated for being conferred the same Latin diploma as those given to graduates of Columbia College.
+Since the graduating class of 2024, Columbia University begins issuing Latin diplomas for graduates of the School of General Studies.

 The term diplomate (always ending with an e) is used in the United States to refer to a person holding a specialized certification in a professional field, although the documentary evidence of this is traditionally called a "certificate" and not a "diploma".
 For example, board-certified physicians in the United States traditionally indicate their board-certified status on their letterhead and business cards with the title "Diplomate", a comma, and then the name of their certifying board.

 Iran

-To get a diploma in Iranian schools, one must first complete 6 years of elementary school, then 3 years of middle school, and then 3 years of high school.
-When the 12 years of study are over, a diploma is obtained according to the type of study field.
+To get a diploma in Iranian schools, one must first complete 6 years of elementary school, followed by 3 years of middle school and 3 years of high school.
+After completing these 12 years of education, students are awarded a diploma based on their chosen field of study.

 International

 The International Baccalaureate (IB) Diploma is a pre-university qualification normally taken by students in the final two years of high school.